[Solved!] MINVERSE in Excel Not Working

 using enough space at the output range

-Consider that, as a supply chain analyst in a manufacturing company, your objective is to enhance the sourcing and transportation of raw materials.
+Consider a list of supply routes for a company.
 Calculating the inverse of the transportation cost matrix enables you to identify the most cost-effective supply routes.

 dataset for using MINVERSE excel function not working